the-AY/Cyber_Security/Wireless.md

 ### Bettercap
 So what is  Bettercap? <br>
--> Bettercap is a HID (Human Iterface Device) hijacker so basically your Mouse ,keyboard etc.. is a HID device bettercap is a powerful, easily extensible and portable framework written in Go which aims to offer to security researchers, red teamers and reverse engineers an easy to use, all-in-one solution with all the features they might possibly need for performing reconnaissance and attacking WiFi networks, Bluetooth Low Energy devices, wireless HID devices and IPv4/IPv6 networks.
+-> Bettercap is a HID (Human Iterface Device) hijacker so basically your Mouse ,keyboard etc.. is a HID device bettercap is a powerful, easily extensible and portable framework written in Go which aims to offer to security researchers, red teamer and reverse engineers an easy to use, all-in-one solution with all the features they might possibly need for performing reconnaissance and attacking WiFi networks, Bluetooth Low Energy devices, wireless HID devices and IPv4/IPv6 networks.
 <a href="https://www.bettercap.org/">Bettercap Website</a>